In case you didn’t notice, I am in the process of rebranding my company.

 A strategy is a game plan.
 At Colibri Digital Marketing, we want to provide long-term, monthly digital marketing services to triple bottom line (people, planet, profit) businesses.
 We’re proud that we offer a lot of value, and we know that offering the quality of services we want to offer requires that we attract businesses that are serious about making an investment in their digital marketing.
 Our rebranding strategy, or game plan, is focused on meeting the goal of attracting businesses with whom we can form solid, long-term collaborations.

-Our core question was: How do you make the move from being a company that writes web pages and does small projects here and there to a company that plans, builds, and manages brands so they thrive in the ever more competitive digital marketing space?
+The core question was: How do you make the move from being a company that writes web pages and does small projects here and there to a company that plans, builds, and manages brands so they thrive in the ever more competitive digital marketing space?
 Our strategy was to build slowly, adding services and specialists as we grew until we solidified our basic services.
 Now, we’re in the process of continuous improvement to ensure client delight (I love client delight!).

-Let’s get down to the steps you’ll need to take to rebrand your company, if that’s what you decide to do.
+Let’s get down to the steps you’ll need to take to rebrand your company if that’s what you decide to do.

 Below you will find the basic steps you’ll need to take to rebrand your company.